Providence College

-Providence College is a private Catholic university in Providence, Rhode Island.
-Founded in 1917 by the Dominican Order and the local diocese, it offers 47 undergraduate majors and 17 graduate programs.
+Providence College is a private Catholic university in Providence, Rhode Island, United States.
+Founded in 1917 by the Dominican Order and the Roman Catholic Diocese of Providence, it offers 47 undergraduate majors and 17 graduate programs.

-It requires all of its undergraduate students to complete 16 credits in the Development of Western Civilization, a major part of the college's core curriculum.
+The college requires all of its undergraduate students to complete 16 credits in the Development of Western Civilization, a major part of the college's core curriculum.
 In the spring of 2021, it enrolled 4,128 undergraduate students and 688 graduate students for a total enrollment of 4,816 students.

-In athletics, Providence College competes in the NCAA's Division I and is a founding member of the original Big East Conference and Hockey East.
+In athletics, Providence College competes in NCAA Division I, and is a founding member of the original Big East Conference and Hockey East.
 It was part of the original six other basketball-centric Catholic colleges which broke off from the original Big East (today's American Athletic Conference) to form the current Big East at the start of the 2013–14 academic year.